 Tadeusz (Ted) A. Lipien is an international media executive, journalist, writer, blogger, and press freedom advocate.
 He worked in or wrote about U.S. international broadcasting for over 40 years, beginning as a radio announcer for the Voice of America (VOA) in 1973 and serving as President of Radio Free Europe/ Radio Liberty (RFE/RL) from December 18, 2020 to January 23, 2021.
-Lipien reported on developments in Poland and Eastern Europe, becoming Chief of VOA’s Polish Service in 1982 during the Solidarity trade union’s struggle for democracy.
+Lipien reported in Polish and English on developments in Poland and Eastern Europe, becoming Chief of VOA’s Polish Service in 1982 during the Solidarity trade union’s struggle for democracy.
+He interviewed Vice President George H. W. Bush (future U.S. President), Cardinal Karol Wojtyła (future Pope John Paul II), Solidarity leader Lech Wałęsa (future President of Poland), and many other Polish democratic opposition leaders who later held top positions in various post-Cold War governments in Poland.
 After the fall of the Iron Curtain, he took a hiatus from journalism to build a network of VOA and RFE/RL affiliate stations in Eastern Europe, Russia, Central Asia, and, eventually, Iraq and Afghanistan.
-Lipien then became the Director of the Eurasia Division at VOA, where he expanded television and multimedia digital programming to Ukraine, Russia and other countries.
+Lipien then became the Director of the Eurasia Division at VOA, where he expanded television and multimedia digital programming to Ukraine, Russia, and other countries, and launched a multimedia and multilingual VOA opinion magazine, New Europe Review, recruiting for its International Advisory Board former Czech President Vaclav Havel and former U.S. National Security Advisor Dr. Zbigniew Brzezinski.
 In 2005, he was named Acting Associate Director of VOA.
-He retired from VOA in 2006, going on to found Free Media Online, an NGO covering international broadcasting and media freedom, and to co-found the Committee for U.S. International Broadcasting, a non-profit supporting media outreach to countries suffering from censorship and human rights violations.
-His articles on U.S. international broadcasting have been published in American Diplomacy Journal, National Review, The Washington Times, and The Washington Examiner.
-His views on media have been quoted by CNN, NBC, FOX, NPR, The New York Times, The Wall Street Journal and The Washington Post.
+While working for VOA, he received multiple awards, including the Employee of the Year Award and commendations from VOA Directors, both Democrats and Republicans.
+He retired from VOA in 2006, going on to found Free Media Online, an NGO covering international broadcasting and media freedom, and co-founded the Committee for U.S. International Broadcasting, a non-profit supporting media outreach to countries suffering from censorship and human rights violations.
+His articles on U.S. international broadcasting have been published in American Diplomacy Journal, National Review, The Washington Times, Digital Journal, and The Washington Examiner.
+His views on media have been quoted by CNN, NBC, FOX, NPR, The New York Times, The Wall Street Journal, and The Washington Post.
 He is the author of a book published in English and Polish about feminism and Pope John Paul II.
 Lipien earned a B.A. in International Relations with distinction from George Washington University.